 It is my ‘sucky’.
 (Did you have a blanket when you were little, or a comfy outfit or pillow you just can’t sleep without?
 If you did, that’s your ‘sucky’.
 Just roll with me here.)
 If you see my rose colored sweatshirt, bring it to me and I will hug you forever.

 After you are through scanning all possible locations of my missing sweatshirt…

 This recipe makes a double batch of casserole, one to make now, one to freeze for later.
 Just make sure, whenever you freeze anything, to wrap in plastic, then in foil.
 This will help keep the casserole protected from the freezer flavors and dreaded freezer burn.

 Makes: 2 large 9×13 casseroles or 4- 8×8 inch casseroles

 *Halve the recipe to make one 9×13 casserole

-2 one pound packages of fettuccini noodles, cooked to al dente (2 minutes less than box says) drained
+- 2 lb packages fettuccini noodles cooked to al dente (2 minutes less than box says) drained

-1 cup of flavored sour cream (I used Chive this time)
+- 1 cup flavored sour cream I used Chive this time